reihnagm/RESTful-API-Hiring-Channel-App-JS-Express/README.md

 ---

 ### Problem with Bcrypt-JS
-- if you Linux user and new migrate to Windows, maybe getting an error when installing npm, in my case, specify package "bcrypt", try to uninstall "npm uninstall bcrypt" and install "bcrypt-nodejs"
+- if you Linux user and new migrate to Windows, maybe getting an error when installing npm, in my case, specify package "bcrypt", try to uninstall "npm uninstall bcrypt" and install "bcrypt-nodejs".

 ## Other Dependencies
 - [mysql](#)